Professor Emeritus, City and Regional Planning, Landscape Architecture

 - Fulbright U.S. Scholar to Panama, Urban Design Lectures, Research, Publications (2003-2005)

-- Distinguished Alumni Award for Inspirational Teaching and Practice in Urban Design, Michigan State University (2015-2016)
+- Distinguished Alumni Award for Significant and Inspirational Contributions to Urban Design Theory and Practice, Michigan State University (2015-2016)

-- The Prestigious Jubileum Professor in Residence, School of Architecture and Urban Design, Chalmers University of Technology, Göteborg, Sweden (1994-1995).
+- Prestigious Jubileum Professor in Residence, School of Architecture and Urban Design, Chalmers University of Technology, Göteborg, Sweden (1994-1995)

-- American Planning Association Top National Honors, Hamlets of the Adirondacks (1987)
+- American Planning Association Highest National Honors, Hamlets of the Adirondacks, Phases I and II (1987)

 - Cornell honors: President's Merrill Scholars Distinguished Teaching Award (1988)